cassiano/memoize-ts/README.md

 console.log(f([0, 1], '', { x: 2 })) // Creates a new (second) cache entry.
 ```

-## Methods provided for managing the internal cache:
+## Managing the internal cache<a name="managingCache"></a>

-- `getCache()`: returns the internal cache (currently implemented as an array), used primarily for inspection/debugging purposes
+You can inspect and clear the cache using the follow methods:

-- `clearAll()`: purges the entire cache
+- `getCache()`: returns the internal cache (currently implemented as an array), used primarily for inspection/debugging purposes.
-- `clearEntry(p1: P1, p2: P2, ... pn: Pn)`: purges an specific entry, based on the arguments `p1, p2, ... pn`, applied to the
+- `clearAll()`: purges the entire cache.
-  supplied custom parameter-comparison function, if any, or the default one.
+- `clearEntry(p1: P1, p2: P2, ... pn: Pn)`: purges an specific entry, based on the arguments `p1, p2, ... pn`, applied to the supplied custom parameter-comparison function, if any, or the default one.
 As usual, the types `P1, P2, ...
-Pn` are always
+Pn` are always automatically inferred by TS.

-  automatically inferred by TS.
+The example below makes use of these methods:

 ```ts
 const factorial = memoize(